Nevada Copper building first US copper mine in a decade

-“With EPCs the upfront negotiations are brutal, but after you shake hands, you execute together.
-With EPCMs negotiation is the easy part, and the fighting is during execution,” Gili says.
+“With EPCs the upfront negotiations are brutal, but after you shake hands, you execute together,” Gili says adding that with more traditional contracts (EPCM) where the construction phase is managed together; the opposite is true: “ Negotiation is the easy part, and the fighting is during execution.”

 “From my experience it’s not material or labour costs that make projects go over budget, it’s delays.
 With EPCs everything is worked out beforehand.
 It’s a good thing for the industry, it forces discipline.”

 Following a $70m streaming deal for gold and silver from the deposit with financiers Triple Flag and a second public offering the project is fuelled to the finish for a capital outlay of $197m.